On July 6, a 12-year-old Snow Leopard named Helen gave birth to a male cub at Woodland Park Zoo.

 “Our overall assessment is the cub appears to be healthy.
-Her eyelids are beginning to open—one eye is already open and one remains closed—the eyelids normally open around two weeks.
-Her belly was full of milk, which means the cub is nursing and being nourished,” said Dr. Darin Collins, Woodland Park Zoo’s director of animal health.
+His eyelids are beginning to open—one eye is already open and one remains closed—the eyelids normally open around two weeks.
+His belly was full of milk, which means the cub is nursing and being nourished,” said Dr. Darin Collins, Woodland Park Zoo’s director of animal health.

 Veterinarians will perform health check-ups every couple of weeks for weight monitoring, vaccinations, and critical blood and fecal sampling.

 “Helen’s track record of providing excellent maternal skills to her past cubs continues with this cub.
 She’s nurturing her cub very well, they’re bonding and the cub appears to be progressing normally,” said Deanna DeBo, an animal collection manager at Woodland Park Zoo.

 The cub’s parents, Helen and Dhirin, were paired under the Snow Leopard Species Survival Plan (SSP), a conservation breeding program across accredited zoos to help ensure a healthy, self-sustaining population of Snow Leopards.
 Helen has lived at Woodland Park Zoo since 2008, and Dhirin arrived from Oklahoma City Zoo in 2014.

 Cubs are born helpless, with their eyes closed; for several weeks they rely on their mothers for nutrition.
 To minimize disturbance, staff have minimal physical contact with the new family.
 Since Snow Leopards are solitary animals in the wild, the father lives separately from the cub; guests can see Dhirin in the Snow Leopard Exhibit.